Dear Sir / Madam,

 UNESCO has declared that learning mathematics through problem solving activities is the most efficient way for students to develop the mathematical skills that will prepare them for the challenges of the future.
 With this in mind, we design contests that will challenge and promote the problem solving skills of all your students.
 To learn more about our educational mission, please go to www.mathematicacentrum.ca and read our homepage letter.
 Schools who wish to receive previous contest questionnaires with detailed solutions, to help them prepare their students, can order them by completing the appropriate section of the registration form.

-The Thales Contest (grade 3; 45 minutes; 30 questions), the Byron-Germain Contest (grade 4; 45 minutes; 30 questions), the Fibonacci Contest (grade 5; 60 minutes; 40 questions), the Pythagoras Contest (grade 6; 75 minutes; 50 questions), the Euler Contest (grade 7; 75 minutes; 40 questions), the Lagrange Contest (grade 8; 75 minutes; 40 questions) and the Newton Contest (grade 9; 75 minutes; 40 questions) will all be written on April 17, 2013.
+The Thales Contest (grade 3; 45 minutes; 30 questions), the Byron-Germain Contest (grade 4; 45 minutes; 30 questions), the Fibonacci Contest (grade 5; 60 minutes; 40 questions), the Pythagoras Contest (grade 6; 75 minutes; 50 questions), the Euler Contest (grade 7; 75 minutes; 40 questions), the Lagrange Contest (grade 8; 75 minutes; 40 questions) and the Newton Contest (grade 9; 75 minutes; 40 questions) will all be written in April.
 Please contact us if your school is closed on this date.
 For each contest, the students scoring over the national average will receive certificates of distinction, while all other students will receive certificates of participation.
 A medal (or medals) will be awarded to the champion(s) of each school.
 National plaques will be awarded to schools ranked in the first, second, and third places in Canada.
 Provincial plaques will be awarded to school provincial champions.
 Students who rank in the first, second, and third places in Canada will receive a medal resembling the Fields medal (the medal awarded to the greatest mathematicians in the world) that will have the student's name inscribed on the back.
 Provincial champions will receive the same medal.
 Furthermore, each student participating in the Pythagoras, Euler and Lagrange contests who gets a perfect score will receive a US$250 merit scholarship to attend the international MathPath camp (please read N.B.
 2 in "Letter to the principal" above).
 As well, both national and provincial honour rolls for the best students and schools will be published online in June.
-To register, you must complete the accompanying registration form and return it to the Mathematics Contest Centre before the deadline of December 21, 2012.
+To register, you must complete the accompanying registration form and return it to the Mathematics Contest Centre.

 We hope that these contests will encourage all of your students to further develop their problem resolution skills.
 We look forward to your participation.